sacren/silly-story-generator/about.md

 permalink: /about/
 ---

-A fun app that generates random silly stories.
+A fun app that generates random simple stories.